neumovelab/myoassist.terrains/README.md

 ## Installation

-The package is published as a normal Python package and is consumed via `pip install -e .` (editable) or `pip install .` for a frozen build.
+The package is published as a normal Python package and is utilized via `pip install -e .` (editable) or `pip install .` for a frozen build.

 ```bash